 The District is situated along the Susquehanna River in Lycoming County.
 It appears that the District enrollment will remain stable for the next few years.
 Going forward, the Board's challenges include managing, to the extent possible, healthcare insurance premiums, retirement increases and salary increases.
 The District's facilities are aging which is causing an increase in repairs and maintenance.
 The District is experiencing an increase in the cost of servicing the needs of students in the areas of behavioral support, mental health support and academic support.
-COVID-19 will add a complexity on top of our other areas of concern.
+COVID-19 has added a complexity on top of our other areas of concern.
 We have witnessed an increase in cyber school costs, and we are monitoring the impact to the district's revenue streams very closely.

-The largest challenge will be balancing the budget going forward.
-The 2019/2020 fiscal year is the first year since the 2012/2013 fiscal year that the District has increased fund balance.
-The District is currently projected to use approximately \$77,000 of fund balance in the coming year.
-The District must find a way to either increase income or limit expenses in order to minimize the use of fund balance, while still providing quality education and services to the students in a safe and warm learning environment.
+The largest challenge will be to keep a balanced budget going forward.
+In both 2019/2020 and 2020/2021, the District passed a budget with a small deficit but was able to increase fund balance in both years.
+The District passed a fully balanced budget in 2020/2021.
+The District must continue to find ways to either increase income or limit expenses in order to minimize the use of fund balance, while still providing quality education and services to the students in a safe and warm learning environment.